 There are no inscriptions in the chapel, but the monument on the left wall is to Francesco Raimondi, while the one on the right is to Girolamo Raimondi.
 Each monument comprises a bust of the deceased above a sarcophagus.
 The raised lids of the sarcophagi reveal their 'bodies' inside.
 The idea of depicting the deceased both dead and alive on the same tomb originated in France and was common from the Middle-Ages onwards.

-The busts and the pairs of putti are by Andrea Bolgi (1605-56), while the reliefs on the sarcophagi, which depict the resurrection of the dead, are by Niccolo Sale.
+The busts and putti are by Andrea Bolgi (1605-56), while the reliefs on the sarcophagi, which depict the resurrection of the dead, are by Niccolo Sale.

 In the courtyard to the right of San Pietro in Montorio stands Bramante's Tempietto, one of the iconic buildings of Renaissance architecture.